Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 - To get basic metadata about package (mostly stuff from `debian/control`)
     - `dpkg --info <file>.deb`
-- Midnight Commander is pretty helpful when taking a look inside the package
+- Midnight Commander program is pretty helpful if we want to take a look inside of the package
     - `sudo apt-get install mc`
-    - Press `F3` or the `View` command while having the package selected to view basic info.
+    - Press `F3` or the `View` command while having the package selected to see basic info.
     - Or press enter to open the package and inspect its content.
 - Trying to install the package is also useful to see if there are not any conflicts or dependency problems
     - `sudo dpkg -i <file>.deb`